 What Can Parents Expect After the Casting and Bracing Phase is Completed?

+Parents might notice some minor differences.
 After being treated, your child’s foot and lower leg muscles may be slightly smaller.
-Some children also experience a very slight shortening of their leg.
-The degree of the size difference between the two feet is variable, dependent upon the severity of your child’s clubfoot.
+Some children also experience a very slight shortening of their legs.
+The degree of the size difference between the two feet is variable, and dependent upon the severity of your child’s clubfoot.

 It’s important to note that most of the time these differences don’t cause any problems and go unnoticed.
 However, I have worked with children whose shoe size differential between feet (one with clubfoot and one without) is greater than two sizes.